“I wanted to be a song”

 Open up on the inside, gonna fill you up, gonna make you cry

-This shows is a plea to bring a sense of euphoria, not pain, into their life by all possible measures.
+The chorus is raw, inviting, passionate, comforting, consoling, wholesome, and expansive—all definite characteristics of a hero.
+This is a plea to bring a sense of euphoria, not pain, into their life by all possible measures.

 This monkey can’t stand to see you black and blue